-(29) To ensure compliance with the National Code of Practice for Providers of Education and Training to Overseas
+(29) To ensure compliance with the National Code of Practice for Providers of Education and Training to Overseas Students 2018, the University will keep appropriate records of all Agents engaged by the University to formally represent it in the recruitment of international students, including:

-Students 2018, the University will keep appropriate records of all agents engaged by the University to formally represent it in the recruitment of international students, including:
+- a. a signed written and current Agent Agreement in the form of either a physically signed document, an electronically signed document, or any other reasonable means which constitute a formally written and executed Agent Agreement; - a Novation Deed, which transfers one party's rights obligations under an existing Agent Agreement to a new third party; - c. evidence of Agent monitoring activity undertaken by the University;

-- a. a signed written and current agreement in the form of either a physically signed document, an electronically signed document, or any other reasonable means which constitute a formally written and executed agreement; - b. a Novation Deed, which transfers one party's rights obligations under an existing agreement to a new third party; - c. evidence of agent monitoring activity undertaken by the University; - d. copies of agreements that have been terminated, where applicable; and - e. evidence of immediate corrective and preventative action (for example, record of telephone conversations, emails or letters) taken when the University becomes aware that the agent has or may become negligent, careless, or incompetent, or has or may be engaged in false, misleading, or unethical advertising and recruitment practices.
+- d. copies of agreements that have been terminated, where applicable; and - e. evidence of immediate corrective and preventative action (for example, record of telephone conversations, emails or letters) taken when the University becomes aware that the Agent has or may become negligent, careless, or incompetent, or has or may be engaged in false, misleading, or unethical advertising and recruitment practices.